DHTMLX/docs-suite/docs/grid/api/grid_dragitem_config.md

 - "column" - enables drag and drop of columns
 - "row" - enables drag and drop of rows
 - "both" - enables both modes mentioned above

-{{pronote This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package. <br>In case you use GPL version, you will be able to reorder rows only.}}

 @changelog: